 I don’t think there’s anything more worrying than a dog who is an escape artist or a dog with poor recall.
 When our dogs are out and about, our modern world turns into a nightmare – one filled with any number of ways our dogs could get into trouble, become an anti-social menace, get into an accident or even end up dead.
 I’ve written about digging and escaping before, but today I wanted to take a closer look at the reasons why dogs escape, including four more serious reasons.

 I really hadn’t thought about escape problems until I started getting the figures through for our local pound.
 When you see as many animals as we do at the pound coming through, you come to see the many number of reasons dogs have to escape, and the problems it causes – mainly for the dogs, for the community, for other animals, for those who are charged with capturing them and for motorists.
 Even for those who wander without causing harm or getting harmed themselves, it can also cause a problem if your animal is in need of daily medication.
-My friend was telling me about their new dog they got the other day!
-They’re called Goldendoodles.
-If you’re interested, check out Types of Goldendoodles they are such beautiful dogs!

 But it’s not just about those who arrive at the pound – it’s about those who don’t, whose owners spend years looking for a fearful dog who was never captured, or owners who receive the most terrible news of all.

 It was only a couple of weeks ago that the corpse of a husky was found by the road near our shelter, having been hit by a car.
 There are several dogs who meet such a fate every single month.
 Barely a month goes by at the pound without an animal coming in seriously injured from a run-in with a car, a van or a lorry.